 GLEN MORRIS HORTICULTURAL SOCIETY

-The January edition of our GMHS Newsletter, "Garden Gleanings," has been e-mailed to Society Members and is posted here.
+The March edition of our GMHS Newsletter, "Garden Gleanings," has been e-mailed to Society Members and is posted here.

 Our next general meeting is Monday, March 5, at 7:30 p.m. at the Glen Morris Central Public School.
 Bob and Juli Proracki will talk about growing sweet potatoes organically.
 They started out as tobacco farmers in Norfolk County and made the switch to sweet potatoes.
 As owners of the Round Plains Plantation, they have an interesting story to tell.

 At our meeting, we will also be explaining our "Rural Roots" initiative for 2018 and handing out vegetable seeds.
 We hope you can join us.